No Airman Left Behind: PAC-T 17-1 concludes rescue training

 |0

-This work, No Airman Left Behind: PAC-T 17-1 concludes rescue training [Image 1 of 5], by SSgt Victor J. Caputo, identified by DVIDS, is free of known copyright restrictions under U.S. copyright law.
+This work, No Airman Left Behind: PAC-T 17-1 concludes rescue training, by SSgt Victor J. Caputo, identified by DVIDS, is free of known copyright restrictions under U.S. copyright law.

 LEAVE A COMMENT